kokolegorille/app/README.md

 ### Repeat on building machine

-You will need to repeat this three last step on the bulding machine.
+You will need to repeat this three last steps on the bulding machine.

 For a Linux box, You will need to...